wisemuffin/nsw-doe-data-stack-in-a-box/README.md

-This is an data-stack-in-a-box based data from [NSW Education Data Hub](https://data.cese.nsw.gov.au/).
+This is an data-stack-in-a-box based data from [NSW Education Data](https://data.nsw.gov.au/).
 With the push of one button you can have your own data stack!

 > [!IMPORTANT]
 > Click below 👇🏼 to setup your own free data stack packed with [NSW Department of Education](https://education.nsw.gov.au/) data.